Enabling LIS Resolves Challenges for Small Clinical Labs Caught in the Crossfire of Industry Cost-Cutting

-Small hospitals and medical clinics are waging a David and Goliath-style battle for survival against mega medical facilities and health maintenance organizations (HMOs).
-In an era of industry-wide downsizing, cost-cutting is the goal and state-of-the-art computer information system (IS) technology is the weapon of choice.
-Large healthcare institutions are arming themselves with these weapons to streamline their operations, enhance their competitiveness, and deliver quality care at the lowest cost.
-However, such tools come at a hefty price – the big-gun IS software solutions used by these institutions can run into the millions of dollars, leaving less well-funded facilities holding the technological equivalent of slingshots.
+Small hospitals and medical clinics fight for survival against mega medical facilities and health maintenance organizations (HMOs).
+In an era of industry-wide downsizing, cost-cutting is the goal.
+State-of-the-art computer information system (IS) technology is the weapon of choice.
+Large healthcare institutions wield these weapons to streamline their operations, enhance their competitiveness, and deliver quality care at the lowest cost.
+However, such tools come at a hefty price – the big-gun IS software solutions used by these institutions can run into the millions of dollars.
+Less well-funded facilities are left holding the technological equivalent of slingshots.

-Clinics and hospital laboratories are being caught in the crossfire of this battle.
-As facilities struggle to maintain revenue and contain their costs, they have decreased funding for clinical lab services, forcing labs to consolidate, reorganize, and downsize.
-In turn, these labs are also striving to keep pace with an increased work load associated with test processing, result reporting, and high-volume data storage, while simultaneously being hamstrung by employee cutbacks and outmoded tools.
-Adding to their dilemma are the increased documentation requirements driven by quality control and regulatory concerns.
+Clinics and hospital laboratories in the crossfire of this battle struggle to maintain revenue and contain their costs.
+They have decreased funding for clinical lab services, forcing labs to consolidate, reorganize, and downsize.
+In turn, these labs strive to keep pace with an increased work load associated with test processing, result reporting, and high-volume data storage, while simultaneously being hamstrung by employee cutbacks and outmoded tools.
+The increased documentation requirements driven by quality control and regulatory concerns add to their dilemma.

-The obvious solution is a specialized laboratory information system (LIS) that enables labs to manage their data, maintain quality, and improve efficiency, while focusing their limited labor resources on high-value tasks.
-LIS solutions give lab technicians and medical practitioners tools and a database structure specific to their work flow that stores patient demographics, test orders, and results.
-Manual entry procedures are minimized and data flow is automated by LIS software.
-This automation centralizes laboratory information, reduces errors, and makes the retrieval of testing information fast and easy from a centralized location.
-More than just a tool for laboratorians, LIS solutions can be configured to share data with an institution’s central computer system, permitting a detailed track of a patient’s activities and health status from the time he /she is admitted, diagnosed, and treated.
+The obvious solution?
+A specialized laboratory information system (LIS).
+An LIS enables labs to manage their data, maintain quality, and improve efficiency.
+While focusing their limited labor resources on high-value tasks, LIS solutions give lab technicians and medical practitioners tools and a database structure specific to their work flow.
+An LIS stores patient demographics, test orders, and results, minimizing manual entry procedures.
+Data flow is automated by LIS software.
+This automation centralizes laboratory information, reduces errors, and makes the retrieval of testing information fast and easy.
+More than just a tool for laboratorians, LIS solutions can share data with an institution’s central computer system.
+It permits a detailed track of a patient’s activities and health status from the time he/she is admitted, diagnosed, and treated.

 Unfortunately, finding such a comprehensive, affordable lab system can be challenging, if not impossible, for many facilities.
 In some cases, when laboratories contact information solution vendors, they often find that their budgets and operations are not large enough to incorporate and implement the vendor’s system.
 Translation: Most of the IS vendors simply aren’t interested in small jobs.